Benimaru-x1k/Benimaru/README.md

 *   📱 **Safe Resolution Changer**: Adjust your display resolution to improve gaming performance or battery life.
 Includes an **automatic DPI calculator** and a **6-second safe-revert countdown** to prevent permanent black screens.
 *   🌐 **Custom DNS Selector**: Set a system-wide private DNS (Cloudflare, Quad9, Control D, etc.) via ADB for reliable ad blocking, tracker protection, and lower latency without needing a VPN.
 *   🎯 **FPS Crosshair Overlay**: Enable a customizable, center-screen crosshair to improve accuracy in FPS games.
-*   🎮 **Quick Game Launcher**: Automatically detects installed games on your device and lets you launch them directly from the tool.
+*   🎮 **Game Launcher & Optimizer**: Automatically detects installed games and allows you to either launch them instantly or **Pre-Compile their DEX code (Speed Profile)** to eliminate in-game stutters.
 *   🛡️ **Anti-Tamper Security**: Built-in SHA-256 signature verification to prevent the execution of modified, repackaged, or unofficial APKs.
 *   📲 **In-App Auto Updater**: Automatically checks the official GitHub repository for new releases and handles seamless updates within the app.
 *   ⏪ **One-Tap Reset**: Easily revert all tweaks back to your device's stock default settings.